inside.ewu.edu

 PSYC 491.
 SENIOR THESIS.
 4 Credits.

-Pre-requisites: invitation of the instructor/advisor.
+Pre-requisites: permission of the instructor/advisor.

 Directed research resulting in a formal write-up.
 Limited to those students for whom research experience will be helpful in obtaining entrance to graduate school.